theNewDynamic/oregonsadventurecoast.com/content/adventure/hiking-walking.md

 ---
 title: Hiking & Walking
 aliases:
-  - /featured-adventures/walking-hiking
+- "/featured-adventures/walking-hiking"
-  - /activities/category/hiking
+- "/activities/category/hiking"
-url: /hiking-walking
+url: "/hiking-walking"
-photo: /img/adventures-main-and-hiking.jpg
+photo: "/img/adventures-main-and-hiking.jpg"
 seo:
-  description: >-
+  description: 'The Oregon Coast offers a variety of outdoor activities including
-    The Oregon Coast offers a variety of outdoor activities including an entire system of hiking and biking trails in the immediate and surrounding area.
+    an entire system of hiking and biking trails in the immediate and surrounding area. '
   title: Oregon Coast Outdoor Activities - Hiking/Biking | Oregon's Adventure Coast

 ---
 ## TAKE A HIKE!
 LITERALLY!

-Coos Bay, North Bend and Charleston in Coos County is an adventure waiting to happen.
-Grab your hiking boots, or your bike and take in nature.
+Coos Bay, North Bend and Charleston in Coos County are an adventure waiting to happen.
+Grab your hiking boots and take in nature.
 There are many levels of difficulty, so whatever your skill level, we think you’ll find a way to breathe in the fresh air and explore.

-We have a whole system of hiking and biking trails in the immediate and surrounding area, but listed below are some of our favorites:
+We have a whole system of hiking trails in the immediate and surrounding area, but listed below are some of our favorites:

 ![Oregon Coast Trail - Hikers near Shore Acres State Park](/img/hiking-shore-acres-kids.jpg)